-In Fig.~\ref{fig:v1VSy}, the $v_1$ of identified hadrons: $\pi^{\pm}$, $K^{\pm}$, and $K^0_S$ (top panels) and protons and $\Lambda$ (bottom panels), are presented as a function of rapidity in mid-central (10-40\%) Au + Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.0, 3.2, 3.5, and 3.9 GeV.
+In Fig.~\ref{fig:v1VSy}, the $v_1$ of identified hadrons: $\pi^{\pm}$, $K^{\pm}$, and $K^0_S$ (top panels) and protons and $\Lambda$ (bottom panels), are presented as a function of rapidity in mid-central (10-40\%) Au + Au collisions for $\sqrt{s_{NN}}$ from 3.0 to 3.9 GeV.
 The results are shown within the rapidity region $-1 < y < 0$ for all particles, and the corresponding $p_\text{T}$ range for each hadron is indicated in the figure.
 The data at $\sqrt{s_{\text{NN}}}$ = 3 GeV are from Ref.~\cite{STAR:2021yiu}.
 As depicted in the figure, the $v_1$ of pions is mostly positive, except for $\pi^{-}$ at rapidity from -0.5 to 0, while the values of $v_1$ for kaons, protons, and $\Lambda$ are all negative.
-Charged kaons and neutral kaons exhibit differences at forward rapidity, likely due to the Coulomb effect and the transported quark effect~\cite{Gursoy:2014aka, Gursoy:2018yai, Sheikh:2021rew, Chatterjee:2018lsx, STAR:2011hyh}.
+Charged and neutral kaons show differences at forward rapidity, with a 4.6$\sigma$ discrepancy observed at 3.0 GeV at $y=-0.95$.
+This is likely attributed to the transported quark effect, in which the transported quarks originate from the initial projectile and target nuclei~\cite{STAR:2011hyh}.
 Additionally, the magnitude of $v_1$ exhibits a positive correlation with the mass of the hadron, i.e., hadrons with heavier masses tend to have larger values of $v_1$.
-As collision energy increases, the $v_1$ magnitude of all particles are reduced.
+As collision energy increases, the $v_1$ magnitude of all particles is reduced.
+Taking $K^{0}_{S}$ as an example, a 5.4$\sigma$ difference in the $v_1$ slope is observed between 3.0 and 3.9 GeV.
 For comparison, the JET AA Microscopic Transport Model (JAM)~\cite{Nara:1999dz, Nara:2020ztb, Nara:2021fuu} is used to compare with the experimental data, where particle production includes resonance excitation, string production, and their decay contributions, similar to other transport models such as RQMD, AMPT, and PHSD~\cite{Sorge:1995dp, Lin:2004en, Nayak:2019vtn, Cassing:2009vt}.
 The collision centrality and $p_\text{T}$ interval applied in the model calculations are the same as those in the data.
-And two different approaches are used to describe the effect of the EoS in JAM.
+Two different approaches are used to describe the effect of the EoS in JAM.